NootofHoot/NootofHoot/README.md

 ## NOOT! 🐦

+Hey! you can call me Noot!
+I like animal crossing (cityfolk is best), planting and pprograming of course!
+Im an full stack develouper who loves to exipierment in different areas of topics of programming, learning anything I can to further develoup my knowledge!
 <!--
 **NootofHoot/NootofHoot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.